zapier/zapier-platform-cli/README.md

 ## Registering an App

 Registering your App with Zapier is a necessary first step which only enables basic administrative functions.
-It should happen before `zapier deploy` which is to used to actually expose an App Version in the Zapier interface and editor.
+It should happen before `zapier push` which is to used to actually expose an App Version in the Zapier interface and editor.

 ```bash
 # register your app